tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/config-VM-GCP.md

 <figcaption> Firewall rules </figcaption>
 </p>

 After fine-tuning your instance's setup and firewall rules, you can go ahead and establish the instance.
 Take into account that the instance will start automatically after you create it.
-So if you won't inmediatly need it make sure you stop it.
+So if you won't inmediately need it make sure you stop it.

 ## Establish your environment using Docker

-At this point we strongly recommend you [set up Docker](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/docker/) as a great tool to easily [deploy your projects and environments within your newly created virtual machine](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub/).
+At this point, we strongly recommend you [set up Docker](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/docker/) as a great tool to easily [deploy your projects and environments within your newly created virtual machine](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub/).
 If you are not familiar with the advantages that Docker offers in terms of productivity and open science value for your project, check out our building block on [Docker for reproducible research](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/docker/)